nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Product scope

-**Target user profile**:
+**Target User Profile:**
+* Tech savvy admin staff in Ear, Nose, Throat (ENT) department

-* has a need to manage a significant number of contacts
+* Has a need to manage a significant number of contacts
-* prefer desktop apps over other types
+* Prefer desktop apps over other types
-* can type fast
+* Can type fast
-* prefers typing to mouse interactions
+* Prefer typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Is reasonably comfortable using Command-Line Interface (CLI) apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition:**
+* ENT doctors treat patients who often have chronic conditions and our product will make it easier for the staff to keep track of these patients, such as their appointment dates, the severity of their condition, their diagnosis, etc
+* ENT department offers a lot of services including head & neck surgery, voice clinic, and otology / skull base, etc; therefore, they need this app to filter different types of patients

 ### User stories